 We get rather excited by small things here at Flying Fluskey and taking a short-haul flight on a long haul carrier is one of them!
-The chance to fly Turkish Airlines from London to Turkey was just such a chance, and we jumped at it.
-Read on to see our full review of Turkish Airlines 777-300 economy from London Heathrow to Istanbul Airport.
+The chance to fly Turkish Airlines from London to Istanbul was just such a chance, and we jumped at it.
+Read on to see our full review of Turkish Airlines Boeing 777-300 economy from London Heathrow to Istanbul Airport.

 Turkish Airlines Depart from Heathrow Terminal 2

 Turkish Airlines flies from Heathrow Terminal 2 (the Queen’s Terminal) zone A. This was fully renovated just a few years ago and the initial impressions of the building are good.
 It is light, airy and has a nice simple layout.

 Plus, just beyond security is The Perfectionist’ Cafe.
 Any excuse to have a Heston Blumenthal cocktail is a very good thing!
 This one was a lychee martini with a jasmine air…fun and delicious!